stackitcloud/stackit-cli/docs/stackit_postgresflex_instance_clone.md

 ```
   -h, --help                        Help for "stackit postgresflex instance clone"
-      --recovery-timestamp string   Recovery timestamp for the instance, specified in UTC time following the format, e.g. 2024-03-12T09:28:00+00:00
+      --recovery-timestamp string   Recovery timestamp for the instance, in a date-time with the RFC3339 layout format, e.g. 2024-01-01T00:00:00Z
       --storage-class string        Storage class.
 If not specified, storage class from the existing instance will be used.
       --storage-size int            Storage size (in GB).
 If not specified, storage size from the existing instance will be used.
 ```